Knowledge sharing

 The City acquired the land in 1962 to develop it into a park.

 The area was initially one of the nomadic settlements of the Plains Indigenous Peoples who followed the migration of buffalo.
 The variety of berries and wildlife, such as rabbits and deer, made it sustainable for life.
-The cliffs and ravines were considered ideal sites for buffalo jumps, from which the Indians used virtually every part of the buffalo for food, shelter, clothing, and tools.
+The cliffs and ravines were considered ideal sites for buffalo jumps, from which Indigenous Peoples used virtually every part of the buffalo for food, shelter, clothing, and tools.
 Evidence remains of the stones from tipi circles on the escarpment and several buffalo bones were uncovered after heavy rains in 1940.

 The Park’s natural environment consists of a riparian woodland with aspen poplar, willow species, and balsam poplar.
 There is also some grassland and mixed shrubland, and an escarpment where white spruce dominates.
 With the white spruce is an isolated population of Douglas Fir, some more than 400 years old.
 It is considered the eastern most stand of Douglas Fir in Canada.
 Common native shrubs include saskatoon, red-osier dogwood, chokecherry, Canada buffaloberry, snowberry, wild rose, and gooseberry.